JordanRosas/JordanRosas/README.md

 # Hey, I'm Jordan ✌🏽

- > Outside of being a full stack developer - I'm a huge fan of The Office, I play the cello, and ❤ learning new languages.
+ > Outside of being a full stack developer - I'm a huge fan of The Office, I play the cello, and ❤ learning new spoken and coding languages.

+- 🔭 I’m currently working as a .NET Developer for Produce Alliance